 Be aware that these are not the only roles that assign appropriate access rights and permissions to perform the above-mentioned actions.
 The roles listed above are the minimum requirements necessary to run the migration.

-When you configure the source/target connection, you need to select an admin account that will be used to connect to your source/target server.
+When you are configuring a source/target Exchange connection, you need to select an admin account that will be used to connect to your server.
 Such an account needs to be assigned specific roles, depending on whether you are connecting to your source or target environment:

 |Mail Recipient Creation||(**)|